TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/Chapter 1 Problems.md

 \end{aligned}
 $$

 Now that we have the true anomaly at the point where the orbit is at 1 au, we can find the time by using an equation that the book mentions.
-The book finds an equation in terms of an initial starting time, but becuase we just need the difference between time (to find total time spent in an orbit), we can simply assume that $t_{0} = 0$.
-Because of this, I have removed this particlar part from the expression.
+The book finds an equation in terms of an initial starting time, but because we just need the difference between time (to find total time spent in an orbit), we can simply assume that $t_{0} = 0$.
+Because of this, I have removed this particular part from the expression.
 It can be seen below.

 $$ \left(\frac{GM}{2q^{3}} \right)^{1/2} t = \tan\left(\frac{1}{2}f\right) + \frac{1}{3}\tan^{3}\left(\frac{1}{2}f\right) $$